dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 is the more transparent tool.
 If they are autonomous by design, logical replication keeps that autonomy and Citus does not, because its workers are not meant to run without their coordinator.

+That autonomy is bought with a second copy of the data, and Citus's single copy is bought with workers that cannot stand alone.
+Both trade-offs are worth having on purpose: know which one you are choosing, and why, before the naming convention above turns into three years of production traffic.

 Part 2 of this series consolidates several application databases into one warehouse.
 Part 3 covers a zero-downtime major upgrade.
 A fourth post,